UAlbanyArchives/EspyProject/README.md

 # EspyProject
-Project to digitize the core components of the M. Watt Espy Papers and mailible for a wide variety of uses
+Project to digitize the core components of the M. Watt Espy Papers and make them availible for a wide variety of uses